hirish99/sentiment-analysis-project/README.md

 DataFlare, Kaggle,

 # Technologies
-Python (pandas, sci-kit learn, matplotlib) for algorithm and loading/manipulating data.
+Python (pandas, scikit-learn, matplotlib) for algorithm and loading/manipulating data.
 PyTorch and TorchText for more customizable models.